-9. Retirement Plans
+8. Retirement Plans

 The Company has a Cash or Deferred Arrangement Agreement (CODA), which satisfies the requirements of section 401(k) of the Internal Revenue Code.
 This defined contribution retirement plan covers substantially all employees.
 Participants can elect to have up to the maximum percentage allowable of their salaries reduced and contributed to the plan.
-The Company may make matching contributions equal to a discretionary percentage of a discretionary percentage of the participants' elective deferrals.
-In 2011 and in 2010, the Company matched 25% of the first 6% of the participants' elective deferrals.
+The Company may make matching contributions equal to a discretionary percentage of the participants' elective deferrals.
+In 2013 and in 2012, the Company matched 25% of the first 6% of the participants' elective deferrals.
 The Company may also make additional contributions to all eligible employees at its discretion.
-The Company did not make additional contributions during 2011 or 2010.
-Expenses for matching contributions for the years ended December 31, 2011 and 2010 were \$20,303 and \$16,707, respectively.
+The Company did not make additional contributions during 2013 or 2012.
+Expenses for matching contributions for the years ended December 31, 2013 and 2012 were \$26,648 and \$30,680, respectively.
 The balance of funds forfeited by former employees from unvested employer matching contribution accounts may be used to offset current and future employer matching contributions.

-10. Stock Options and Warrants
+9. Stock Options and Warrants

-The Company granted stock options to certain of our employees under two plans.
+The Company granted stock options to certain employees under two plans.
 The 1996 Stock Option Plan was adopted in 1996 ("1996 Plan") and had options granted under it through May 29, 2006.
 In 2006, the Board of Directors approved and the shareholders ratified the 2006 Stock Incentive Plan ("2006 Plan").